Bans on Nazi symbols: Canada

-Canada has no legislation specifically restricting the ownership, display, purchase, import, or export of Nazi flags.
-However, sections 318–320 of the Criminal Code, adopted by Canada's parliament in 1970 and based in large part on the 1965 Cohen Committee recommendations, make it an offence to advocate or promote genocide, to communicate a statement in public inciting hatred against an identifiable group where it is likely to cause a breach of the public peace, or to communicate a statement that willfully promotes hatred (other than in private conversation) against an identifiable group.
-The Criminal Code also provides a framework for the judicially authorized seizure, forfeiture, and disposal of hate propaganda.
-Bnai Brith Canada has launched a campaign to ban all Nazi symbols.
-The Ottawa City Council has unanimously voted to support such a ban.
+Bill C-9 (the Combatting Hate Act) passed in June 2026, explicitly banned "wilfully promot[ing] hatred against any identifiable group by displaying, in any public place," the swastika or the SS runes.

 United States

 The First Amendment to the United States Constitution guarantees freedom of speech, which the courts have interpreted to include hate speech, severely limiting the government's authority to suppress it.
 This allows political organizations great latitude in expressing Nazi, racist, and antisemitic views.
 A landmark First Amendment case was National Socialist Party of America v.
 Village of Skokie, in which neo-Nazis threatened to march in Skokie, a predominantly Jewish suburb of Chicago.
 The march never took place in Skokie, but the court ruling allowed the neo-Nazis to stage a series of demonstrations in Chicago.

 South America

 Brazil

 The use of Nazi symbols is illegal in Brazil.
 Laws No. 7,716/89 and No. 9,459/97 establish imprisonment and a fine for anyone who produces, markets, distributes, or disseminates symbols, emblems, ornaments, badges, or propaganda that use the swastika to advocate Nazism.